 Better access to information and services and more assistance with technology are desired.
 Older adults want better access to information and services and need more assistance with language and technology.
 There is interest in improved access to information about services and resources.
 Over one-third report that they need help getting information about senior services (41%), and over one quarter (28%) of those reporting veteran status say they need help getting information about veteran services.
-"My wife is older and has mobility issues and memory issues.
-I am the main caregiver for her, though fortunately she doesn't need intensive care.
-I do have concerns about caregiving if/when she needs more care than I can give."
+About one-quarter (25%) of respondents disagree that they know how to access legal and financial assistance in areas relevant to older adults.
+Across survey topics, lack of information is a commonly reported barrier to social participation (22%), care coordination (20%), and emergency preparedness (16%).
+Many older adults have language needs, with over one-quarter of respondents (27%) needing help getting information in their preferred language.
+Among these individuals, the most common languages spoken at home were Chinese or Mandarin (39%), Spanish (24%), Korean (8%), Cantonese (7%), Vietnamese (6%), and Dari (5%).

 "It would be nice to have one portal for information, rather than a hodgepodge of sources or receiving it piecemeal.
-It would be great to have a senior technology help line, hands-on help provided at senior centers or libraries and a 'mobile' technology guru who can come to your house and help with installing devices etc."
+It would be great to have a senior technology help line, hands-on help provided at senior centers or libraries and a 'mobile' technology guru who can come to your house and help with installing devices, etc."